pouchdb/pouchdb/docs/getting-started.md

 }
 {% endhighlight %}

 In PouchDB each document is required to have a unique `_id`.
 Any subsequent writes to a document with the same `_id` will be considered updates.
 Here we are using a date string as an `_id`.
 For our use case, it will be unique, and it can also be used to sort items in the database.
-You can use `PouchDB.uuids()` or `db.post()` if you want random ids.
+You can use `db.post()` if you want random ids.
 The `_id` is the only thing required when creating a new document.
 The rest of the object you can create as you like.

 The `callback` function will be called once the document has been written (or failed to write).
 If the `err` argument is not null, then it will have an object explaining the error, otherwise the `result` will hold the result.